mikeskitt/esp8266-fastled-dedicated-webserver/README.md

 * [FastLED](https://github.com/FastLED/FastLED)
 * [Arduino WebSockets](https://github.com/Links2004/arduinoWebSockets)

-Download the app code from GitHub using the green Clone or Download button from [the GitHub project main page](https://github.com/jasoncoon/esp8266-fastled-webserver) and click Download ZIP.
-Decompress the ZIP file in your Arduino sketch folder.
+Download the app code from GitHub using the green Clone or Download button from [the GitHub project fork page](https://github.com/Tiuipuv/esp8266-fastled-webserver) and click Download ZIP.
+Decompress the ZIP file, placing the Web Server on the dedicated web server pc, and the arduino sketches in your Arduino sketch folder.

-The web app needs to be uploaded to the ESP8266's SPIFFS.
-You can do this within the Arduino IDE after installing the [Arduino ESP8266FS tool](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system).

-With ESP8266FS installed upload the web app using `ESP8266 Sketch Data Upload` command in the Arduino Tools menu.

-Then enter your wi-fi network SSID and password in the WiFi.h file, and upload the sketch using the Upload button.
+To connect each ESP to wifi, create a 'Secret.h' file in the Arduino sketch directory.
+This file is included in the build, but is ignored on Github through the '.gitignore file'.
+This ensures that no wifi ssid or passwords are shared on different branches of this project.
+Enter your wi-fi network SSID and password in the Secret.h file, and upload the sketch using the Upload button.
+Additional instructions for 'Secret.h' can be found in the main .ino file.

 REST Web services
 -----------------